-The Board has appointed the Managing Director (who is assisted by senior management) as being responsible for ensuring the systems are maintained and complied with.
+The Board has appointed the Managing Director (who is assisted by Senior Management) as being responsible for ensuring the systems are maintained and complied with.
+The Risk Committee has established and maintains a comprehensive Risk Register and regularly reports to the Board on the key risks identified for the Company's operations and mitigating action being taken to minimise those risks.

-The current members of the Risk Committee are as follows, including dates of their most recent appointment to the Committee:-
+The current members of the Risk Committee are as follows, including dates of their most recent appointment to the Committee: -

-Tor McCaul Chair of the Committee and Managing Director (appointed 17-Sept-2009)

-Christopher Pieters Commercial Director (appointed 16-June-2015)

-Dale Aaskow Chief Operating Officer (appointed 16-June-2011)
+Tor McCaul Chair of the Committee and Managing Director (appointed 17-Sept-2009) Christopher Pieters Commercial Director (appointed 16- June-2015) Michael Dart Independent Non-executive Director (appointed 14- Oct -2016) Dale Aaskow Chief Operating Officer (appointed 16-June-2011) Tim McGrath Chief Adviser Corporate Risk (Committee Secretary) (appointed 1- Aug -2017)

 The Company has a formal Risk Policy and has established a Risk Committee (governed by a charter) which has the responsibility for identifying assessing, treating, monitoring and reporting in respect of identified risks and the management of these to the Board.
-The Committee comprises of two board members, one of which must be the Managing Director who also chairs the Committee as well as the Chief Operating Officer and the Company's Corporate Risk Advisor.
-There are no independent directors on the Committee at this time as the Company believes that the Committee is constituted by the most capable and experienced members of the Board to handle such role.
+The Committee comprises of three board members, one of which must be the Managing Director who currently also chairs the Committee as well as the Chief Operating Officer and the Company's Corporate Risk Advisor.
+There is one independent director on the Committee at this time.
+The Company believes that the Committee is constituted by the most capable and experienced members of the Board to handle such role.

 The Committee meets when necessary but not less than three times a year and keeps minutes of the meetings which are included for review by the Board at its following meeting.
-The Board members of the Committee and the number of meetings which they attended is detailed in the section headed "Directors Report" contained in this Annual Report.
+The Board members of the Committee and the number of meetings which they attended is detailed in the section headed "Directors' Report" contained in this Annual Report.